cstrelioff/chrisstrelioffws-sandbox/2014/10/24/inferring_probabilities_a_second_example_of_bayesian_calculations.rst

                                     & = & 1.67772 \times 10^{-3} \\
     \end{array}

-From the above, we see that the value that maximizes the likelihood is :math:`p_{0}=0.6`, slightly beating out :math:`p_{0}=0.8`.
+Inspecting the results, I see that :math:`p_{0}=0.6` produces the highest likelihood, slightly beating out :math:`p_{0}=0.8`.
 A couple of things to note here are:

-* We have the maximum likelihood value (among the values considered).
-We could provide the answer :math:`p_{0}=0.6` and be done.
+* I have the maximum likelihood value (among the values considered).
+I could provide the answer :math:`p_{0}=0.6` and be done.
-* The sum of the probabilities (likelihoods) **is not 1** -- this means that we do not have a properly normalized `probability mass function`_ (pmf) with respect to :math:`p_{0}`, the parameter that we are trying to infer.
+* The sum of the probabilities (likelihoods) **is not 1** -- this means that I do not have a properly normalized `probability mass function`_ (pmf) with respect to :math:`p_{0}`, the parameter that I am trying to infer.
 A goal of Bayesian inference is to provide a properly normalized pmf for :math:`p_{0}`, called the posterior.

-The ability to do the above calculations puts us in good shape to apply Bayes' Theorem and obtain the desired posterior pmf.
-Before moving on to Bayes' Theorem we re-emphasize the general form of the **likelihood**:
+The ability to do the above calculations puts me in good shape to apply Bayes' Theorem and obtain the desired posterior pmf.
+Before moving on to Bayes' Theorem I want to re-emphasize the general form of the **likelihood**:

 .. math::